 A serious truck accident is a traumatic event that can turn your world upside down.
 Injuries may be life-threatening, and recovery could take months or even years.
 In some cases, you may live with significant injuries for the rest of your life.
 Loncar Lyon Jenkins wants to help you pursue justice.
-We offer our legal services on a contingency-fee basis—you owe us nothing if we don’t win your case.
+We offer our legal services on a contingency-fee basis—you owe us nothing if we do not win your case.

 - Pain and suffering